Armored Core (video game): Reception

 Reviewers both praised and criticized the soundtrack, which was described as being fitting and lacking depending on the source.
 Game Informer's consensus was that, "All the sounds are appropriate and the soundtrack is as thumping as it can get."
 Radakovic disagreed, writing, "there is little to no background music in the game; so mostly all you hear is the sound of gunfire and metallic footsteps."
 GamePro commented, "The effects are the stars of the audio show with great blasts and clanking metal body parts.
 The fusion music tries hard but quickly gets repetitive."

 Armored Core's story was criticized as unoriginal and underdeveloped, while some reviewers also commented on the length of the campaign.
 Game Informer's Andy McNamara stated, "If you're looking for something with plot, you aren't going to find it here".
 Douglas felt that the missions were "pretty straightforward".
 Radakovic wrote that the developers "don’t get an award for plot originality" and mentioned that he felt the campaign was too short, saying, "50 missions may sound like a lot, but they can go by pretty quickly if you know what you’re doing."
 However, most critics felt that the inclusion of a story campaign with sophisticated missions put Armored Core a cut above its contemporary Virtual On: Cyber Troopers, which contains only small-scale mech vs. mech fights.
 Kujawa even found that the increasing difficulty of the missions can force the player to adapt their play style as well as upgrading their mech.

 The game held a 75% on the review aggregation website GameRankings at the time of its 2019 closure, based on eight reviews.

 Sequels and legacy

-Armored Core is the first entry in a mech game series of the same name, and spawned many sequels, including Armored Core: Project Phantasma and Armored Core: Master of Arena.
+Armored Core is the first entry in a mecha game series of the same name, and spawned many sequels, including Armored Core: Project Phantasma and Armored Core: Master of Arena.
 The making of Armored Core solidified FromSoftware's development skills, and in July 1999, they released the multiplayer action game Frame Gride for the Sega Dreamcast.
 The company's focus would shift from RPGs to mech games due in part to the success of the Armored Core series.
 In 2002, FromSoftware released the mech action game Murakumo: Renegade Mech Pursuit for the Xbox.
 In 2004, they released another Xbox title, Metal Wolf Chaos.
-In 2005, FromSoftware would start to produce a series of licensed games based on the various anime properties under the banner Another Century's Episode.
+In 2005, FromSoftware started to produce a series of licensed games based on various mecha-based anime properties under the banner Another Century's Episode.